DavidSedley/DavidSedley.github.io/content/other/work_in_progress.md

 __________________
 ## *Books*

 ### _Études de philosophiw ancienne_ in the series᾽Tradition de la pensée classique', ed.
-M. Dixsaut and D. El Murr (Vrin)
+M. Dixsaut and D. El Murr (Paris, Vrin)

 ### _Studies in Greek Theology_
 For the CUP series 'Key Themes in Ancient Philosophy', ed.
 A.G.
 Long and V. Tsouna.
-A preliminary  version in Chinese translation was published in Beijng, November 2021.
+Preliminary version in Chinese translation, published  Beijing, 2021.

-### Plato’s _Phaedo_
+### _The Arguments of Plato’s Phaedo_
 A collection of my articles on this dialogue, lightly revised.